-The McIntosh County Board of Education (School District) was established under the laws of the State of Georgia and operates under the guidance of a board elected by the voters and a Superintendent appointed by the Board.
-The School District is organized as a separate legal entity and has the power to levy taxes and issue bonds.
-Its budget is not subject to approval by any other entity.
-Accordingly, the School District is a primary government and consists of all the organizations that compose its legal entity.
+The City of Trion Board of Education (School District) was established under the laws of the State of Georgia and operates under the guidance of a board elected by the voters and a Superintendent appointed by the Board.
+The School District does not have the power to levy taxes or issue bonds.
+The School District submits its budget to the town of Trion for approval.
+The town of Trion determines the amount of tax returns levied for the School District.